awsdocs/amazon-chime-sdk-developer-guide/doc_source/record-audio.md

 # RecordAudio<a name="record-audio"></a>

-Allows your SIP media application to record media from a given call ID\.
+Allows the SIP media application to record media from a given call ID\.
+For example, a voice mail application and meeting\-participant announcements\.
 The application records until it reaches the duration that you set, or when a user presses one of the `RecordingTerminators`\.
-In those cases, the action tells your application to send the media file to the specified Amazon Simple Storage Service \(Amazon S3\) bucket\.
-The S3 bucket must belong to the same AWS account as the SIP application\.
-In addition, the action must give `s3:PutObject` and `s3:PutObjectAcl` permission to the Amazon Chime Voice Connector service principal\.
+In those cases, the action tells your application to put the resulting media file into the specified S3 bucket\.
+The S3 bucket must belong to the same AWS account as the SIP media application\.
+In addition, the action must give `s3:PutObject` and `s3:PutObjectAcl` permission to the Amazon Chime Voice Connector service principal, [ Amazon Chime Voice Connector service principal ](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html), `voiceconnector.chime.amazonaws.com`\.

+Note that recordings made using this feature may be subject to laws or regulations regarding the recording of electronic communications\.
+It is your and your end users’ responsibility to comply with all applicable laws regarding the recording, including properly notifying all participants in a recorded session or communication that the session or communication is being recorded, and obtaining their consent\.

 The following example gives the `s3:PutObject` and `s3:PutObjectAcl` permission to the Amazon Chime Voice Connector service principal\.